Russia's G20 membership under fire from U.S., Western allies | Politics

 The G7 source said it was seen as unlikely that Indonesia, currently heading the G20, or members like India, Brazil, South Africa and China would agree to remove Russia from the group.
 "It's impossible to remove Russia from G20" unless Moscow makes such a decision on its own, said an official of a G20 member country in Asia.
 "There's simply no procedure to deprive Russia of G20 membership."

 If G7 countries instead were to skip this year’s G20 meetings, that could be a powerful signal to India, the source said.
 It has drawn the ire of some Western nations over its failure to condemn the Russian invasion and support Western measures against Russian President Vladimir Putin.
-Russia's status at other multilateral agencies is also being questioned.

-In Geneva, World Trade Organization officials said numerous delegations there were refusing to meet their Russian counterparts in various formats.
-"Many governments have raised objections to what is happening there and these objections have manifested themselves in a lack of engagement with the member concerned," WTO spokesperson Keith Rockwell said.

-One source from a Western country said those not engaging with Russia at the WTO included the European Union, the United States, Canada and Britain.
-No confirmation from those delegations was immediately available.
+Indonesia's foreign ministry declined to comment on calls for Russia to be excluded.

+Deputy central bank governor Dody Budi Waluyo on Monday said at a seminar Indonesia's position was always one of neutrality, but noting the risk of divisions over the issue said it would use its G20 leadership to try to resolve any problems.
+Russia had a "strong commitment" to attend G20 meetings and other members could not forbid them from attending, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)